Jonte Green

-Jonte Green (born July 19, 1989) is a former American football cornerback.
-He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
-He was selected in the sixth round, 196th overall, by the Detroit Lions in the 2012 NFL Draft.
+Jonte Green (born July 19, 1989) is an American former professional football cornerback.
+He was selected by the Detroit Lions in the sixth round of the 2012 NFL draft.
 He played college football at New Mexico State.
-He has also been a member of the Detroit Lions, Buffalo Bills, Arizona Cardinals and Winnipeg Blue Bombers.
+He was also a member of the Buffalo Bills, Arizona Cardinals, Winnipeg Blue Bombers, Duke City Gladiators and Ottawa Redblacks.

 Professional career

 Detroit Lions

-Green was drafted by the Detroit Lions of the NFL in the 6th round of the 2012 NFL Draft, 196th overall.
+Green was selected by the Detroit Lions of the NFL in the sixth round of the 2012 NFL draft, 196th overall.
 Green made an appearance in 24 games over his first two seasons in the NFL, accumulating 38 tackles, 7 pass defenses, 1 quarterback sack and 1 interception.
 He was released on August 26, 2014, two weeks prior to the start of the 2014 NFL season.

 Buffalo Bills

 On January 15, 2015, Green signed a futures contract with the Buffalo Bills.
 He was waived on April 27.

 Arizona Cardinals

 The Arizona Cardinals signed Green on August 4, 2015.
 He was waived on September 5 as part of the final roster cuts before the start of the 2015 season.